ruby-bang/ui-raylib/README.md

 # UI in C using raylib
-this project i make to implement a ui ot learn raylib
+this project i make to implement ui to learn raylib

 ## reference
 - raylib